jimfhahn/ils-middleware/README.md

 locally through Docker (see above), the DAG should appear in the list of DAGs or display any errors in the DAG.

-To add any new DAGs to `ld4p/ils-middleware:latest` image, either build the image locally with `docker build -t ld4p/ils-middleware:latest .` or uncomment the `# # build: .` line in docker-compose.yaml while commenting out the previous line `image: ${AIRFLOW_IMAGE_NAME:-ld4p/ils-middleware:latest}`.
+To add any new DAGs to `ld4p/ils-middleware:latest` image, you can either
+* build the image locally with `docker build -t ld4p/ils-middleware:latest .` or,
+* if commented out, uncomment the `build: .` line (under `x-airflow-common`) in `docker-compose.yaml` while commenting out the previous line `image: ${AIRFLOW_IMAGE_NAME:-ld4p/ils-middleware:latest}`.

 ## Dependency Management and Packaging
 We are using [poetry][POET] to better manage dependency updates.
 To install